 "My father was recently diagnosed with mesothelioma.
 We, as a family, were devastated.
 We were uncertain where to even start, so we reached out to The Mesothelio...." see more

 Talc products can also become contaminated with asbestos.
-Products such as baby powder, children’s makeup kits and toys, as well as personal hygiene products and cosmetics have all tested positive for asbestos in recent years.
+In recent years, baby powder, children’s makeup and toys, personal hygiene products and cosmetics have tested positive for asbestos.

 Automotive Parts

-Many friction vehicle parts, including brake pads, clutches and gaskets, contained asbestos.
+Many friction vehicle parts, including brake pads, clutches and gaskets, contain asbestos.
 You may also find it in hood liners and valves.

 Cement

-Asbestos fibers provided lightweight strength to cement.
+Asbestos fibers provide lightweight strength to cement.
 It also added insulating and fire-resistant properties.

 Children’s Products

-Testing has identified asbestos-contaminated talc in many children’s products, including some baby powder, crayons, makeup kits and toys, such as detective kits.
+Testing has found asbestos-contaminated talc in many kid’s products.
+These include baby powder, crayons, clay, makeup kits and detective kits.

 Home Goods

-Hairdryers, curling irons, ironing boards and heaters often used asbestos for its heat resistance.
+Hairdryers, curling irons, ironing boards and heaters used asbestos for its heat resistance.

 Kitchen Products

-Baking mats, oven mitts and appliances, such as coffee makers, ovens and toasters, often incorporated asbestos.
+Baking mats, oven mitts and some appliances had asbestos.
+These include coffee makers, ovens and toasters.

 Textiles

 Asbestos added heat- and corrosion-resistance to fabrics and garments.
-Some of the most common textiles incorporating asbestos included blankets, firefighter gear and rope.
+Some of the most common textiles that had asbestos included blankets, firefighter gear and rope.

 Tiles